Information About Completing Your FAFSA

 If you are providing parent information, one parent must also sign your FAFSA.
 To sign electronically, your parent should also apply for an FSA ID.

 What documents do I need?You will need records of income earned in the year prior to when you will start school.
 You may also need records of your parents’ income information if you are a dependent student.
-For the 2017-2018 school year you will need financial information from 2015.
 You may need to refer to:

 - Your Social Security card.
 It is important that you enter your Social Security Number correctly!